-Winter Season Concert information is seen below the first four paragraphs containing a short Karl King biography.
+Winter Season Concert information is seen below the first three paragraphs containing a short Karl King biography.

 Karl King was born on February 21, 1891 in Paintersville, Ohio.
 After his childhood in Ohio, he left at the age of 19 and traveled for 9 years with several different circuses, conducted several of their bands, and reached the pinnacle of success as conductor of the famous Barnum and Bailey Circus Band during the 1917 and 1918 seasons.
 This concert will pay tribute to the varied styles of circus music he composed, featuring marches, an overture, an aerial waltz, ragtime, a galop, and much more.